 So, are hand blenders and immersion blenders the same thing?

-A hand blender and an immersion blender are indeed the same thing.
+A hand blender and an immersion blender are indeed the same things.
 They are two different terms used to describe the functions of the same portable blending device.

-Both terms try to allude to the facts that the design of this device is handheld.
+Both terms try to allude to the fact that the design of this device is handheld.
 A third term, stick blender, is also used to describe this kind of device.

 These traditional blenders are said to not be immersed in their blended contents which is what differentiates them from the portable types

-The manufacturer will have a preferences as to what they will call their immersion blender.
-All three aforementioned terms ( stick, hand and immersion) describe the same type of appliance.
-Each of them have to be immersed (in food or a container) to blend food without making a mess.
+The manufacturer will have preferences as to what they will call their immersion blender.
+All three aforementioned terms ( stick, hand, and immersion) describe the same type of appliance.
+Each of them has to be immersed (in food or a container) to blend food without making a mess.

 Looking this up provided the clarity needed if I am to buy an immersion blender.
-If any of these other terms crop up during my research I'll be at least know what the relate to.
+If any of these other terms crop up during my research I'll at least know what they relate to.